September 26, 2013

 NanoDays kits are intended for use in public events; most host organizations are informal science education institutions and public outreach programs of nanoscience research centers.
-We invite you and your organization to participate in NanoDays 2013, whether or not you have previous experience with nano public outreach activities.
+We invite you and your organization to participate in NanoDays 2014, whether or not you have previous experience with nano-related public outreach activities.

 What kinds of kits are there and who is eligible to apply?

 There are two forms of kits: physical and digital.
 They contain content and instructions on the same set of activities.
-You can apply online for a physical kit from now until December 1, 2012, or download a digital version of the kit after January 15, 2013.
-Two hundred and twenty-five (225) physical kits will be distributed for NanoDays 2013.
+You can apply online for a physical kit from now until December 1, 2013, or download a digital version of the kit after January 15, 2014.
+Two hundred and fifty (250) physical kits will be distributed for NanoDays 2014.

 Physical kits are designed for informal science educational institutions (such as museums and research center outreach programs) within the United States.
 Eligibility guidelines are available here: http://www.nisenet.org/nanodays/eligibility.
-To apply for a physical kit, go to http://www.nisenet.org/nanodays and follow the directions for the online application due by December 1, 2012.
-Applications will be reviewed and you will be notified of your kit status in late December 2012.
+Please note that K-12 schools and organizations located outside the United Stats are not eligible to receive physical kits.
+To apply for a physical kit, go to www.nisenet.org/nanodays and follow the directions for the online application due by December 1, 2013.
+Applications will be reviewed and you will be notified of your kit status in late December 2013.
 Applications include a description of your planned events or activities during the NanoDays week; strong applications will include plans for using the NanoDays kit during the rest of the year.
-A PDF of the online application is attached for reference; however, applications should be submitted online using Survey Gizmo.
+A PDF image and Word DOC version of the online application are attached for reference.
+However, applications should be submitted online using Survey Gizmo.

-Digital kits are free, downloadable materials available to anyone who registers on nisenet.org.
+Digital kits consist of free, downloadable materials available to anyone who registers on nisenet.org.
 The digital version of the kit is designed particularly for international locations outside the United States, K-12 educators, libraries, and other educational organizations.
 Many of the activities use inexpensive, readily available supplies.
-Digital kits will be available for free download after January 15, 2013 at http://www.nisenet.org/nanodays.
-You do not need to fill out an application for a digital kit; however, you do need to have a profile on nisenet.org and log in to download these resources.
+Digital kits will be available for free download after January 15, 2014 at www.nisenet.org/nanodays.
+You do not need to fill out an application for a digital kit.
+However, you do need to have a profile on nisenet.org and log in to download these resources.